yining99/BIOMI6300-Project1/README.md

 ## Background description & goal:

 Childhood stunting is a global public health issue.
-By looking at the childhood stunting data set downloaded from WHO website, this project is aimed at discovering the factors that could affect the prevalence of childhood stunting.
+By looking at the childhood stunting data set downloaded from UNICEF website, this project is aimed at discovering the factors that could affect the prevalence of childhood stunting.
 Potential factors include geographic locations, family income, education level of the mother, gender, etc.

 ## Findings: